 - Head to the Highline – an urban park built on old railway tracks running from Midtown to Chelsea – see neighbourhoods from a new perspective.

 - Take the Staten Island ferry from downtown to, well, Staten Island!
 It goes right past the Statue of Liberty and Ellis Island and the best part is, it’s free.
-Of course if you want to pay to get right up close to Lady Liberty herself then it’s not for you, but it’s a great way to see it, especially if you’re on a budget.
+Of course, if you want to pay to get right up close to Lady Liberty herself then it’s not for you, but it’s a great way to see it, especially if you’re on a budget.

 - Fly to Newark instead of JFK; not only is it cheaper (usually) it’s also a great way to begin the trip with a panoramic view of the city on your drive in.
+I use Skyscanner to book all my flights – head over now to find the cheapest flight or download the app.